larsdroid/Player/README.md

 This app is a work in progress primarily set up for me to try out various API's, designs and techniques related to Android development.
-At the same time it correctly handles a couple of things correctly that seem to be buggy even in Google's official music player such as:
+At the same time it correctly handles a couple of things that seem to be buggy even in Google's official music player such as:
 - Displays correct length of MP3 files stored with a variable bit-rate (VBR)
-- Correctly displays song and albums names that containt special (UTF-8) characters
+- Correctly displays song and albums names that contain special (UTF-8) characters

 Also, every music lover knows that albums are pieces of art that should be played as a whole, so this app tries to take care of that ;)